The Interpretive Center

 Our new lobby exhibits

-Exhibit gallery (enter right of the giant mural):
+Exhibit gallery (enter right of the Falls of the Ohio mural)

 • First section is Geology and features the Devonian and Ice Age geology and paleontology.